Follow the money: the power of in-game mobile advertising

 Mobile games really do offer something for everyone.
 In this section, we run through popular types of games and which ad formats work best for each one.

 Ranging from platformers to beat ‘em ups, action games focus on dexterity, reaction-time, and hand-eye coordination to overcome difficult challenges.

 Rewarded video ads work exceptionally well in these games for players who want to boost their stats or obtain new items.
 Additionally, action gamers are more likely to become paying players once they realize the exponential benefit of paid or gifted items, so be sure to reward players who engage with your ads and increase your opportunities for in-game purchases.

 Examples: Brawlhalla, Mortal Kombat, Walking Dead

-Arcade: Classic-style games that require skill for one unique game mechanic.
-Rewarded video ads and interstitial ads work well if the arcade game has multiple levels.
+Classic-style games require skill for one unique game mechanic, this genre saw the biggest revenue growth in 2022.
+Rewarded video ads and interstitial ads work well if the arcade game has multiple levels (serve the ads between levels to avoid interrupting play).
 Consider offering extra lives or reward multipliers for engaging with an ad.

 Examples: PacMan, Doodle Jump, Subway Surfers, Monster Dash